jsdf/coffee-react-transform/README.md

 ### Known issues/caveats
 - At this stage regex literals are not properly 'escaped' so any html tags inside a regex literal will be transformed as well.
 This will be fixed.
-- The `@csx React.DOM` pragma is ignored, and it's assumed that you want all known html tags to be transformed to React.DOM elements.
-This will be fixed to match the behaviour of the JSX transformer.